Preparing Product Content for AI: Unified Knowledge and Governance in Technical Documentation

 Any system or network drive can “centralize” all this knowledge.
 But just because your information is stored in a central location doesn’t mean it’s unified.

-Unified knowledge means you have implemented a framework for creating, managing, and storing all your technical knowledge information.
+Unified knowledge means you have implemented a framework for creating, managing, and storing all your technical knowledge.
 This framework includes a shared structure and language, taxonomies and metadata, consistent terminology, and content formats.
 It outlines the people, processes, and technology you need to ensure your knowledge is accurate, consistent, and always up to date, regardless of the channel where it’s published.

 Preparing and Delivering Content for Successful AI Deployment